-Art therapy & counselling services
+Psychotherapy & counselling

 My approach

 In my therapeutic work, I develop a responsive, mulitcultural practice and provide an empathic, non-judgemental space to help people feel heard, valued, connected, empowered and understood.
-Using an integrative, creative arts therapy approach I’m interested in getting to know each person as a whole.
-Through developing an understanding of where each person needs support, I draw on different theoretical and therapeutic approaches to tailor the sessions to best suit their individual needs and personal circumstances.
+I’m interested in getting to know each person as a whole and draw on different therapeutic approaches that best suit the individual I’m working with.
+Through developing an understanding of where each person needs support, I tailor the sessions to best suit their individual needs and personal circumstances.
+Together we develop an understanding of what is going on for them in their lives, their families and social networks, to heal and develop a better future.

 My work is trauma informed, always mindful of the effects of trauma on the mind and body and the impact it has on people’s lives.